erickbytes/lofipython/content/blog/first-impressions-and-key-concepts-of-the-django-python-web-framework.rst

 Your HTML and CSS skills will come in handy when working with Django or any web framework.
 This is not a big surprise.
 You almost always need to know HTML and CSS to mold your website to your requirements.

+**Django Templating Language + Filters**
+Django comes with its own HTML language to help you dynamically populate values in HTML.
+You can also use its `built-in filters <https://docs.djangoproject.com/en/5.0/ref/templates/builtins/>`__ to transform values directly in the HTML.
+Additionally, Django lets you write `custom template tags and filters <https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/>`__ to use Python for more complex transformations or on the fly mathematic calculations.

 **Javascript + jQuery Friendly**